ciderale/qemu-nixos/README.md

 ### Known installation caveats

 * adapt network interface number ens2 (intel) or ens3 (m1) in configuration.nix
-* installation requires configured ssh public keys in configuration.nix
+* installation requires configured ssh public keys in configuration.nix (is that still an issue?)
-* 9p support requires patched qemu which currently is built locally
+* 9p support requires patched qemu which currently is built locally (the pack-port will soon by in nixpkgs and it's cache)

 ## Current state